iamnurr/like-dislike-bucket/README.md

     return redirect()->route('posts.index');
 }
 ```

-## Compatibility

-`Like` and `Dislike` can work individually and also both are compatible to work with each other, suppose someone like the post and after some time later thinks that he/she wants to dislike the post.
-He/she just simply click the dislike button, and it will `remove` his/her `like` on that particular post and `dislike`.

 ## Likers and Dislikers on the Post
 You can easily access likers and dislikers through `likers()` and `dislikers()`. default it will return with users `id`,`name` from `users` table.